 Amen, brother.
 I had purchased On Killing because I wanted to enter the minds of a couple of fictional characters but what I got was a deep insight into a theme I had been only vaguely toying with up to that point.
 The influence of On Killing can be seen all over We Take Care of Our Own, from the concept of “diffusion of responsibility,” which I believe to be the hallmark of corporate capitalism in the 21st century, to the “ever-expanding cycles of horror and destruction” that define the world of my novel.

 I don’t think it requires much of a leap to see how we’ve gone from Grossman’s macho jackass rhetoric as a police trainer to “I Can’t Breathe.”
-The militarization of our police involves more than just a few departments receiving troop carriers and machine guns left lying around from the War on Terror; it’s the conditioning of our cops in the same exact way we condition soldiers assigned to hostile foreign territories, with poor minorities standing in for enemy soldiers.
+The militarization of our police involves more than just a few departments receiving troop carriers and machine guns left lying around from the War on Terror; it’s the conditioning of our cops in the same exact way we condition soldiers assigned to hostile foreign territories, only with minorities standing in for enemy soldiers.
 In some cases, the white supremacist rhetoric isn’t even subtextual.
-No wonder routine traffic stops instigated by malfunctioning tail lights and unused seat belts escalate to murder so incredibly quickly—thanks to Grossman’s expertise, we are training police officers to “participate in the destruction of their fellow citizens.”
+No wonder routine traffic stops instigated by malfunctioning taillights and unfastened seat belts escalate to murder so quickly.
+Thanks to Grossman’s expertise, we are training police officers to “participate in the destruction of their fellow citizens.”

 My novel, We Take Care of Our Own, is about the dehumanization of people living in a militarized culture.
-A great deal of inspiration for that novel comes from a book written by a man partially yet unmistakably responsible for militarizing the culture in which we live.
+A great deal of inspiration for that novel comes from a book written by a man partially, unmistakably responsible for militarizing the culture in which we now live.